glebdovzhenko/P61Viewer/docs/_sources/userguide/index.rst.txt

 Test files
 ----------

-You can get the test files if you download the archive with the source code from the `release page <https://github.com/glebdovzhenko/P61Viewer/releases>`_.
+You can get the tutorial :code:`.nxs` files if you download the archive with the source code from the `release page <https://github.com/glebdovzhenko/P61Viewer/releases>`_.
 The files are in the :code:`P61Viewer/test_files/generated` folder.